quantumJLBass/boa-fraud/profiles/addresses/US/STATES/SOUTH CAROLINA/24 OFFICE PARK CT, STE A, COLUMBIA, SC, 29223-5967/24 OFFICE PARK CT, STE A, COLUMBIA, SC, 29223-5967.md

 10 months ago

-Don’t not rent from this company!!, they have so many hidden fees and will drag their feet and try to screw you on your deposit refund and wait to the last week day of the month to send over the deposition to review even though it was done the day after you moved out and try to charge you for absurd things like almost $400 to trim front bushes and $50 for a water filter in the fridge and lie about other things!!
+Don't not rent from this company!!, they have so many hidden fees and will drag their feet and try to screw you on your deposit refund and wait to the last week day of the month to send over the deposition to review even though it was done the day after you moved out and try to charge you for absurd things like almost $400 to trim front bushes and $50 for a water filter in the fridge and lie about other things!!
 Awful company!
 They Have been terrible from the start and we paid ALL 9months rent upfront

 Like1